polterguy/system42/components/common-widgets/datagrid/README.md

+﻿
-The fastest Ajax Datagrid on the planet
+The System42 Ajax datagrid
 ========

-This folder contains, what is probably the fastest and smallest Ajax Datagrid on the planet.
+This folder contains the P5 datagrid.
 In its example implementation, it can be tweaked down to ~8KB of content in total, which includes its CSS files, JavaScript, and HTML.
-It renders HTML back to the client, which means it is very web friendly, compared to many other similar widgets, that entirely builds their DOM, based upon some JSON callback, or similar technique.
+It renders HTML back to the client, which means it is very web friendly, compared to many other similar widgets, that entirely builds their DOM based upon some JSON callback using
+"magic divs".

 To use it, simply add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.datagrid]*.
 However, before you can use it, you must make sure you somehow have data to display, which can be accomplished with the following code.

 ```
-sys42.csv.import:/sample.csv
+sys42.csv.import:~/sample.csv
 ```

-The above code, assumes you have a CSV file at the root of your [p5.webapp](/core/p5.webapp/) folder, who's name is _"sample.csv"_.
+The above code, assumes you have a CSV file at the root of your user's main folder, who's name is _"sample.csv"_.
 You can use any CSV file you wish, but the examples shown in this document, assumes its name is _"sample.csv"_.

 You can find a nice dataset at [briandunning.com](https://www.briandunning.com/sample-data/us-500.zip), which contains 500 records of names.
-Download the file, rename it to _"sample.csv"_, and put it into your main [p5.webapp](/core/p5.webapp/) directory, before evaluating the above
+Download the file, rename it to _"sample.csv"_, and put it into your main user's directory, before evaluating the above Hyperlambda.
-Hyperlambda.

 After having evaluated the above Hyperlambda in for instance the CMS/Executor, you can create an Ajax Datagrid, by for instance putting the following code into a new _"lambda"_ page of System42's CMS.